MWDelaney/font-awesome-shortcodes/readme.txt

 This plugin creates a simple, out of the way button just above the WordPress TinyMCE editor (next to the "Add Media" button) which pops up a handy icon-selector, and the plugin's documentation with shortcode examples for reference and handy "Insert Example" links to send the example shortcodes straight to the editor.
 There are no additional TinyMCE buttons to clutter up your screen, just great, easy to use shortcodes!

-####Updated for Font Awesome 4.1!
+####Updated for Font Awesome 4.2!
-Now supporting all of the new icons and aliases added in Font Awesome 4.1 and a slick new icon-picker to choose them with!
+Now supporting all of the new icons and aliases added in Font Awesome 4.2.

 If you like this plugin, check out our companion plugin for Bootstrap, [Bootstrap 3 Shortcodes](http://www.wordpress.org/plugins/bootstrap-3-shortcodes/)